Configure SAML with Microsoft ADFS for Windows Server 2012#

 An SSL certificate to sign your ADFS login page.

 ADFS installed on your Microsoft Server.
-You can find a detailed guide for deploying and configuring ADFS in this article.
+You can find a detailed guide for deploying and configuring ADFS in this Microsoft article.

 On your ADFS installation, note down the value of the SAML 2.0/W-Federation URL in ADFS Endpoints section, also known as the SAML SSO URL Endpoint in this guide.
 If you chose the defaults for the installation, this will be /adfs/ls/